 Tunnel Tech sought to argue that its use of the property constituted that of a market garden.
 The term “market garden” has no statutory definition, but using several examples of case law, it argued that a hereditament is a market garden if any part of a process of horticulture is carried on there with a view to ultimate consumption by the public, even though the produce of the hereditament is not itself, when it leaves the hereditament, an article capable of consumption by the public or indeed intended for consumption by the public.
 For the purposes of time, I will not read out the full 2015 judgment; the Chairman is indicating that he would prefer me not to read it out.
 The judgment found that Tunnel Tech’s use of the property meant that it constituted a plant nursery and not a market garden.
 The produce of a market garden is suitable for direct or indirect sale to consumers, whereas the produce of a plant nursery is not.
 I found that fascinating when I read the briefing note for this.

 This distinction was important because Tunnel Tech’s operations took place entirely within the buildings.
 The provision for the exemption of agricultural buildings is found in paragraph 3 of schedule 5 to the 1988 Act.
-It says, and it is important that the House understands this, that
+It says, and it is important that the Committee understands this:

 “A building is an agricultural building if it is not a

 (a) it is occupied together with agricultural land and is used solely in connection with agricultural operations on the land”

 (b) it is or forms part of a market garden and is used solely in connection with agricultural operations at the market garden.”